Communist Party of Kampuchea

 The Communist Party of Kampuchea (CPK), (Note: បក្សកុម្មុយនិស្តកម្ពុជា, /km/) also known as the Khmer Communist Party, was a communist party in Kampuchea.
 Its leader was Pol Pot, and its members were generally known as the Khmer Rouge.
-Originally founded in 1951, the party was split into pro-Chinese and pro-Soviet factions as a result of the Sino–Soviet split with the former led by the Pol Pot faction and the latter aligned with the Soviet Union which the Pol Pot faction denounced as revisionist.
-As such, it claimed that 30 September 1960 was its founding date; it was named the Workers' Party of Kampuchea (Note: គណបក្សពលករកម្ពុជា, /km/) before it was renamed the Communist Party in 1966.
+Originally founded in 1951, the party was split into pro-Chinese and pro-Soviet factions as a result of the Sino-Soviet split, with the former led by the Pol Pot faction and the latter aligned with the Soviet Union, which the Pol Pot faction denounced as revisionist.
+While pro-Chinese, Deng Xiaoping criticised the Khmer Rouge for engaging in "deviations from Marxism–Leninism".
+Albania's Enver Hoxha referred to Pot as a "barbarous fascist".
+As such, it claimed that 30 September 1960 was its founding date; it was named the Workers' Party of Kampuchea, (Note: គណបក្សពលករកម្ពុជា, /km/) before it was renamed the Communist Party in 1966.

 The party operated underground for most of its existence, and it took control of the country in April 1975, establishing the state known as Democratic Kampuchea.
-The party retained control until 1979 when the intervention of Vietnamese military forces led to the establishment of the People's Republic of Kampuchea.
-The party was officially dissolved in 1981, after which the Khmer Rouge remnants reorganized under the Party of Democratic Kampuchea, claiming to continue its legacy.
+The party retained control until 1979, when the Vietnamese invasion led to the establishment of the People's Republic of Kampuchea.
+The party was officially dissolved in 1981, after which the Khmer Rouge remnants re-organized under the Party of Democratic Kampuchea, claiming to continue its legacy.